maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

-Newer kernel images for the Nokia N900 are also available, but you will have to make sure that your `/boot` partition is an `ext2` filesystem, older Maemo Leste images shipped with `/boot` as an `vfat` partition.
-You can copy all the files in `/boot` to a temporary location, and then called `mkfs.ext2` on the boot partition and finally copy the files back.
+Newer kernel images for the Nokia N900 are also available, but you will have to make sure that your `/boot` partition is an `ext2` filesystem, older Maemo Leste images shipped with `/boot` as a `vfat` partition.
+You can copy all the files in `/boot` to a temporary location, and then call `mkfs.ext2` on the boot partition and finally copy the files back.
 Here is a screenshot of Maemo Leste on the Nokia N900 using Linux 5.0: